Rosalie241/SporeServer/README.md

 * SporeServer
    * Replacement server

+* SporeServer.Utils
+   * Utilities for SporeServer (i.e to extract info from the extracted game files)

 * SporeMods
    * SporeServer
      * Spore mod which is required to connect to a SporeServer instance